DaveBTownLab/swat4-linux-modlauncher/README.md

 A small Bash wrapper to launch SWAT 4 mod batch files under Wine.

-The script automatically detects its own location, changes into that directory, and starts the corresponding batch file.
+The script automatically detects its own location, changes into that directory, and starts the corresponding batch file using Wine.
 This makes it independent of the installation path and suitable for desktop shortcuts.

 ## Features